granam/date-interval/README.md

 - convert `DateInterval` to the [interval spec](http://php.net/manual/en/dateinterval.construct.php)
 - convert `DateInterval` to the number of seconds
-    - convert back to `DateInterval` from the number of seconds
+- convert number of seconds to `DateInterval`

 Installation
 ------------